madeleine52/Basic-Portfolio/README.md

 # Basic-Portfolio
 This is my basic portfolio.
-Come back regularly for updates!
+Click [here](https://madeleineprak.github.io/Basic-Portfolio/) to view it.

 Tools utilized:
 * HTML